IdrisOA/IdrisOA/README.md

 ### Hi there 👋
-My name is Idris, I'm a Machine Learning Enthusiast and Technical Writer, passionate about learning, building, and solving complex problems, by creating scalable and responsive applications.
+My name is Idris, I'm an Data Scientist and ML Software Engineer.
+I like Technical Writing and passionate about learning, building, and solving complex problems, by creating scalable and responsive solution.

 👯 I’m looking to collaborate on more open-source projects.

-💬 Ask me about Web Development, Technical Writing, Web3, AI, ML, NodeJs, Serverless Technologies, Open Source etc.
+💬 Ask me about Data Science, AI/ML, Web Development, Technical Writing, Web3, NodeJs, Serverless Technologies, Open Source etc.

 📫 How to reach me:
  [Twitter](@_oladoyin_)